Surgical Biopsy VideoMacromedia Flash

 Learn more about these factors.

-Excisional biopsy also may be the only surgery needed to remove the tumor.
+In some cases, excisional biopsy is the only surgery needed to remove the tumor.

-An excisional biopsy is more invasive than a needle biopsy.
-The recovery time is longer and more uncomfortable and there is a greater risk of infection and bruising.
+An excisional biopsy is a surgical procedure, so it is more invasive than a needle biopsy.
+The recovery time is longer and more uncomfortable.
+There is also a greater risk of infection and bruising.
 The amount of tissue removed can also change the look and feel of the breast.

 If the biopsy results are benign (not cancer), then more surgery may have been done than was needed.